 Probate is a fairly complex process that requires the assistance of a solicitor.
-At Hilton-Wood solicitors we have more than ten years experience in probate matters and have achieved very favourable outcomes for our clients.
+At Hilton-Wood solicitors we have many years experience in probate matters and have achieved very favourable outcomes for our clients.

 I have been appointed executor in my parents will, what does that mean?

 As an appointed executor it is your responsibility to ensure that probate is obtained and that the instructions of the deceased are followed.
 It is a position of great responsibility as you call the shots and make decisions concerning the estate.

 A solicitor however, can assist you through the entire process to make the death of your parent or loved one less painful.